North–south research partnerships: Equality in global research cooperation

 Understanding global sustainable development challenges and designing solutions to address these challenges, requires genuine equitable collaboration among researchers from different countries, disciplines and sectors, including business, civil society, management, and politics.
 Such collaboration is also predicated on strong research networks across the global south.

 Efficient and resilient research depends on long-term, trusting research partnerships of equals.
 Such partnerships enable ongoing research to be better sustained during periods of crisis (e.g., the COVID-19 pandemic) and new research can build on existing collaborations.

 From an ethical point of view, equality in partnerships is also 'the right thing to do' and necessary to prevent the exploitation and abuse of researchers in more vulnerable positions and resource-poor settings (so-called ethics dumping).
 Equitable partnerships are grounded in the fair and equal distribution of participation, exposure to risk, and personal benefit (e.g., authorship of publications, career advancement, wages, etc.) as well as social benefits derived from research activities.
 "Access and benefit sharing" is a critical consideration of such cooperation: all researchers, research institutions and countries involved in a given initiative should have equal access to the data generated, as well as the social benefits and financial gains derived from these data.

 Equality in cooperation between all parties in research partnerships is challenging and often difficult to achieve in practice.
-To support researchers and research funding institutions in addressing these challenges, the Swiss Commission for Research Partnerships with Developing Countries (KFPE) has outlined 11 principles.
-These principles serve as a guideline and an international model for equal partnerships in research cooperation.
+To support researchers and research funding institutions in addressing these challenges, the Swiss Alliance for Global Research Partnerships (GRP Alliance) has outlined 6 principles.
+These six principles are designed to enhance collaboration across different contexts and stimulate reflection on how to address a range of challenges when working in research partnerships.